random-labs/StellarHQ/README.md

 9. Copy and paste your Secret Key into the **Secret Key** field.
 This will eventually support Ledger Nano.
 10. Click on **Sign Transaction**.
 The transaction will now be signed as indicated by the green "SIGNED" status.
 11. Click on **Submit Transaction** to submit.
 You can view the transaction on steexp.com by clicking on **View transaction on steexp.com**

+##  Mixed Mode ##
+**How to create and send online, while signing offline**

+1. Follow **Online Mode** steps 1-8 to build the transaction
+2. Export unsiged transaction:
+    1. If your offline device has a camera you can scan the QR Code:
+        1. Click on "Create Transaction QR" on the online device
+        2. On the offline device click on "Scan Transaction QR"
+        3. Scan the QR code to transfer the XDR to offline device
+        4. Follow **Offline Mode** steps 6-12
+    2. Export XDR file
+        1. Click "Export Transaction" on the online device
+        2. Move the file to the offline device using a USB drive or other methods
+        3. On the offline device click on "Import Transaction" and load the exported file
+        4. Follow **Offline Mode** steps 6-12

 ## Multisig ##